agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

   Large language models (LLMs) are incredibly valuable tools, but they're not for everything.
 Here's a simple rule to know when to use them and when to avoid them.
-image: /files/chatgpt/00137-2463433472-watercolor_illustration_adorable_robot_desk_lamp_sitting_at_a_typewriter_chair_desk_clear_straight_lines.jpg
+image: files/chatgpt/00259-1343806484-A drawing of a cute robot, color, writing with a pen, sitting at a desk.jpg
 hide_lead_image: False
 image_alt: >
-    'A colorful watercolor illustration of a robot sitting at a desk with a typewriter infront of the robot.
+    'A colorful illustration of a two robots sitting at a desk with with empty paper and books infront of them.
+One is holding a pencil.
 Generated with stable diffusion.
-Prompt: watercolor illustration, adorable robot, desk lamp, sitting at a typewriter, chair, desk, clear, straight lines'
+Prompt: A drawing of a cute robot, color, writing with a pen, sitting at a desk
 categories:
   - machine-learning
 ---